Bills acquire wide receiver Amari Cooper from Browns, giving QB Josh Allen much-needed playmaker

 The Browns have yet to score 20 points or get 300 yards in a game.

 Cooper's trade has seemed inevitable for months as the Browns decided not to give him the contract extension he was seeking this summer.
-They restructured his deal, building in incentives to his $20 million base.
+They restructured his deal, converting almost $19 million of his $20 million base into a guaranteed signing bonus.

+The Bills are only on the hook for $806,667 in salary for the rest of the season.

 The Browns acquired Cooper in a 2022 trade when the Dallas Cowboys looked to move him in a salary dump.
 Almost from the moment he got to Cleveland, Cooper, who starred at Alabama, became an invaluable leader for coach Kevin Stefanski.